American ‘Playboy’ Model Tiffany Toth Sizzles In Booty-Baring Drawstring Shorts

 The model completed her lake look with a casual hat to protect her eyes from the sun.
 Her blonde hair is styled down under the hat as her golden waves cascade onto her back.
 In addition, the model is wearing a face full of makeup, which consists of a generous layer of black mascara and eyeliner, while a more neutral hue gives her lips just a touch of color.

-As those who follow her will know, Toth is a lake person.
+Those who follow her will know that Toth is a lake person.
 As The Inquisitr previously noted, Toth recently shared a photo of herself on the beach as she rocked a red swimsuit.
 In the caption, the model noted that she — and her hair — prefers lake-life over the beach-life.

 The post, which Toth shared with her 1.3 million Instagram followers, garnered almost 15,000 likes in under a day of being posted.
 The same time period also brought in more than 270 comments, proving to be pretty popular among her fans.
 Users of the social media app took to the comments section to praise her beauty and to engage with her caption.